xavier-tobin/PatternAnnotatedString/README.md

 # PatternAnnotatedString

-AnnotatedStrings are a powerful tool for styling text in Android/Compose, but the current APIs are only useful if you know the text you're styling when you're coding.
+`buildAnnotatedString` is a powerful tool for styling text in Jetpack Compose, but the current APIs are only useful if you know the text you're styling when you're coding.

-This library solves the problem of styling user-generated or dynamic text in Android/Jetpack Compose.
+This library solves the problem of styling user-generated or dynamic text.
 Simply map patterns -> styles, and then use them to generate an `AnnotatedString`.

 - [x] 📝 Alternative to `buildAnnotatedString` for generating styled AnnotatedStrings
 - [x] 🚀 Respects Compose lifecycle with performance options